-Funds may also be available through MMI for research conducted at MMI through the NU Foundation.
-Contact your MMI Research Advisor for additional information.
+Funds may also be available through MMI for research conducted at MMI.
+These opportunities will be disseminated to students as they become available.

 Required Comprehensive Exam

 There are 2 parts to the Comprehensive Examination (1) completion of Behavior Development Solutions BCBA exam preparation modules and (2) a case presentation and oral questions.
 Students must pass both parts of the exam.